copper-engine/copper-monitoring/README.md

 * `./start.cmd` runs the server, now the user can connect and start with the application
 * `./start.cmd --dockerize` for creating docker image.
 It will build a zipped application and store it in /docker from here build the image through Docker with 'docker build -t copper-monitor'
-* `./start.cmd --dockerize-secure` also for creating a docker image, however this build file enables SSL in the image.
-It requires security certificated to be placed in the Server/certs folder.
-Stores zipped application and security files in /docker-secure.
-                                    Build image with 'docker build -t copper-monitor-secure'

 ## Manual instalation and start
 Preparations: